 Click the "Splint Boots" link (above, left, underneath the boots) to see ALL the splint boots again!

 Curious about what others are buying?
 Click here to see the best-selling horse boots and wraps at Amazon.com!

 Splint boots are protective boots put on the canon bone of a horse to protect the area during hard or active use such as barrel racing, roping, cutting, etc. Because a horse may interfere during these times ("interfering" is when a horse accidentally strikes itself with one of its own legs) splint boots are often used as a precautionary measure.
 A splint boot gets its name from a small bone called a "splint" bone that lies on either side of the canon bone.
 On the inside of the canon a splint boot helps to protect splint bone, as well as the entire inside of the canon bone, from direct trauma.

-At right: Splint boots.
+Below: Splint boots.

 Splint boots are designed to protect the inside of the horse's canon bones only (there is little chance of a horse interfering on the outside of its canon bone) and have fasteners such as hook and loop closures on the outside.
 Since it is more common for a horse to interfere on the front legs than the back legs, splint boots are usually put on the front legs only.